The Ultimate Beginner’s Guide to Scrum

 “A framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.”

-Scrum is an agile project management methodology and is the most widely used Agile methodology in the world of software development.
+Scrum is an agile project management framework and is the most widely used Agile methodology in the world of software development.
 It focuses on developing new software capability through 2-4 week sprints.

 During the sprints, the Scrum team focuses on developing the most important features first in order to come up with a potentially shippable product.
 Considering the customer feedback and stakeholder requirements, the rest of the features will be worked on during the subsequent sprints.